Ratstail91/Toy/getting-started/toy-version-info-library.md

-# About Library
+# Toy Version Info Library

-The about library simply provides version info about the current build of Toy.
+The toy_version_info library simply provides version info about the current build of Toy.

-The about library can usually be accessed with the `import` keyword:
+The toy_version_info library can usually be accessed with the `import` keyword:

 ```
-import about;
+import toy_version_info;
-import about as about; //can be aliased
+import toy_version_info as toy_version_info; //can be aliased
 ```

 ## Defined Variables